-

 This workshop is targeted to practitioners who are working in government, consultancy and industry, and any other environmental professionals who prepare IA reports.

-Please note this workshop will run over for 4 half days.
+This workshop will run over 4 half day sessions on the following dates:

 EnviroDrinks is back!
 This event provides an exclusive networking platform for those in the environment sector.